apurbo774/Assignment/Readme.md

 (1)-What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
 Ans-
-- getElementById("id"): Finds only ONE element with that ID.
+getElementById: Finds only ONE element with that ID.
- Example: let box = document.getElementById("myBox");- getElementsByClassName("class"): Finds MANY elements with the same class (like an array).
+getElementsByClassName: Finds MANY elements with the same class (like an array).
- Example: let items = document.getElementsByClassName("list-item");- querySelector("css"): Finds the FIRST element that matches CSS selector.
+querySelector: Finds the FIRST element that matches CSS selector.
- Example: let first = document.querySelector(".list-item");- querySelectorAll("css"): Finds ALL elements that match CSS selector (gives NodeList).
+querySelectorAll: Finds ALL elements that match CSS selector (gives NodeList).
- Example: let all = document.querySelectorAll(".list-item");

 (2)- How do you create and insert a new element into the DOM?